dominiclord/face-api/README.md

 ## Features to implement

 - Limit to user IDs
-- If no face found, return ephemereal message to user
 - Look into not outputting `/face [emotion]` into Slack
 - Output face using filename property
 - Make filename property editable